ZIO Metric Reference

 Examples

-Create a gauge that can be set to absolute values, it can be applied to effects yielding a Double
+Create a gauge that can be applied to effects that produce a Double:

-Now we can apply these aspects to effects having an output type Double
+Now we can apply the metric to effects that produce Double

 Histograms

-values and counts the observed values in buckets.
-Each bucket is defined
+A histogram is a metric that counts the measured values in buckets.
+Each bucket is defined by an upper boundary.
+The

 increases by 1